maswang32/hearinganythinganywhere/README.md

 In the above example:
 1. The weights and training losses of the model will be saved in ```models/classroomBase```,
-2. In ```models/classroomBase/predictions```, the predicted RIRs for the locations in the dataset, the predicted music renderings, and the predicted binaural RIRs and music for the binaural datapoints in the dataset are saved.
+2. In ```models/classroomBase/predictions```, the predicted RIRs for the locations in the dataset, the predicted music renderings, and the predicted binaural RIRs and music for the binaural datapoints in the dataset will be saved.
 3. ```models/classroomBase/predictions``` will contain ```(N,)``` .npy arrays specifiying the error for each datapoint for monoaural and binaural music rendering.

 ## Tracing Paths